|

 FEEDER CATTLE:

-Upon seeing the live cattle contracts inch higher, the feeder cattle complex
+In keeping alignment with the live cattle complex, the feeder cattle

 LEAN HOGS:

-available on the Daily Direct Morning Hog report because no hogs have traded
+on the Daily Direct Morning Hog Report because of confidentiality.
+However we

 ShayLe Stewart can be reached at shayle.stewart@dtn.com